pywebdesign/docker-rails-dev/README.md

 You can edit you rails app files in host and they will be instantly sync with your docker container running your dev server.

+Don't want to wait for every project to install the same gems?
+Copy paste the vendor/bundle from a previous installation.

 ##Customize
 You can easily switch to postgis by changing line 8 in fig.yml to:
 `image: "pywebdesign/postgis"`